singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 =====================

-In a Microsoft, Google or Amazon interview, it's not terribly common to be asked to implement an algo­rithm with threads  (unless you're working in a team for which this is a particularly important  skill).
+In a Microsoft, Google or Amazon interview, it's not terribly common to be asked to implement an algorithm with threads  (unless you're working in a team for which this is a particularly important  skill).
 It is, however, relatively common for interviewers at any company to assess your general understanding  of threads, particularly your understanding of deadlocks.

 This chapter will provide an introduction to this topic.